ssbucarlos/smash-ultimate-blender/README.md

 ![image](https://user-images.githubusercontent.com/77519735/131579719-3bf859ac-40ad-4661-8b4c-0d0d0e34da8a.png)

 ## System Requirements
-The plugin supports 64-bit versions of Blender 2.93 or 3.0 for Windows, Linux, and MacOS.
+The plugin supports 64-bit versions of Blender 3.3 or later for Windows, Linux, and MacOS.
 Apple machines with M1 processors are also supported.
-If your computer can run a supported version of Blender but fails to install the plugin, please make an issue in [issues](https://github.com/ssbucarlos/smash-ultimate-blender/issues). **The nuhlpb import/export and the exo skel feature require a Windows machine.
-This will be fixed in a future update.**
+If your computer can run a supported version of Blender but fails to install the plugin, please make an issue in [issues](https://github.com/ssbucarlos/smash-ultimate-blender/issues).

 ## Uninstalling / Updating (Please Read!)
 TO REMOVE: First "Disable" the plugin, then restart blender, then you can hit "Remove" to uninstall.
 Then you can install the newest version.